 Mode of action

 Nomacopan and Akari’s LTB4-only development compounds both act through ligand capture, which is a unique mode of action compared to other specific LTB4-targeted drugs which inhibit BLT1, BLT2, or the production of LTB4.
 Nomacopan captures LTB4 within a cavity, thereby removing it from the area of inflammation, by disrupting the chemical gradient of LTB4 that attracts and activates white blood cells.

 Other drugs being developed to inhibit the effects of LTB4 may have unanticipated side effects or fail to specifically block target.
 For example:

 Inhibition of LOX-5 may cause a shunt away from leukotriene production to prostanoid production and prevent the production of leukotrienes with anti-inflammatory activities

 Inhibition of LTA4H can inhibit hydrolysis of the proinflammatory molecule proline-glycine-proline (PGP) by LTA4H.

 Inhibition of either BLT1 or BLT2 will not block the LTB4 signaling via both GPCRs.

-By specifically capturing LTB4, nomacopan will block both GPCRs, and not will not produce off-target effects such as shunt to prostanoid synthesis or inhibition of PGP cleavage.
+By specifically capturing LTB4, nomacopan will block both G-protein-coupled receptors (GPCRs), and not will not produce off-target effects such as shunt to prostanoid synthesis or inhibition of proline-glycine-proline (PGP) cleavage.